 MM 2: Camera Point: overlooks Ute Pass, US 24, and Cascade, 8220'.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pike's Peak:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pike's Peak:

 Featured Route For Pike's Peak